bhurstGH/LocalTestStruggleApp/README.md

 Click "Your Apps" in the upper right corner, right next to "Documentation" and "Tutorials".
 Alternatively, navigate directly to https://api.slack.com/apps.

 Click "Create new app" and a dialog will appear asking for a name and a workspace.
-Try naming your app "LTEStruggleApp" and selecting the workspace you created earlier.
+Try naming your app "LocalTestStruggleApp" and selecting the workspace you created earlier.
 Keep in mind that while you can rename an app, it is forever tied to the workspace you choose here.
 Click "Create app" to continue.

 You should now be looking at your app's Basic Information page.
 Note that while your app exists, it is not yet installed to your workspace and has no functionality.
 Also note the App Credentials section.